Staying the course: Locating equilibria of dynamical systems on Riemannian manifolds defined by point-clouds: Numerical scheme and examples

 Once we decide to discard the coordinate patch, we map the latest point $\gamma_n$ to the ambient space using $\psi = \phi^{-1}$ and we also map the latest vector $Z_n$ to $T_{\gamma_n} M$ using the push-forward $\psi_\star$.
 After that, we are ready to construct a new coordinate patch repeating the steps of our algorithm until convergence to an equilibrium.

 Instead of using a Gaussian process for $\psi$, we could alternatively solve the stochastic differential equation

 where $w \in \R^n$, $\zeta > 0$ and $\beta > 0$ are constants, and $B_t$ is a standard $n$-dimensional Brownian motion.
-This type of biased sampling also arises as a step in umbrella sampling~\cite{torrie1974}.
+This type of biased sampling also arises as a step in umbrella sampling~\cite{torrie1974} (in applications to molecular dynamics, one typically resorts to packages such as Colvars~\cite{fiorin2013}).
 Then the average point $\langle w \rangle$ and the average vector $\langle X(w) \rangle$ of the solution of~\eqref{eq:umbrella-sampling} yield

 This approach of sampling by simulating a stochastic differential equation is more amenable to the case of a high-dimensional ambient space.